statamic/docs/content/collections/docs/users.md

 :::warning Important!
 This feature only has any effect if your entry blueprint has an `author` field.
 If you don't already have an `author` field, this functionality is not available.
 :::

+### Site Permissions

+When using the [multi-site](/multi-site) feature, Statamic will check for appropriate site permissions in addition to whatever it's checking.

+For example, when you try to edit a `blog` entry in the `french` site, Statamic will check if you have both the `edit blog entries` and `access french site` permissions.

 ### Super Users